MJOLNIRPackage/MJOLNIR/docs/Tutorials/Tools/RLUAxis.rst

 The second example has a crystal with unit cell [9.843  9.843  9.843 90.
 90. 90.], i.e. simple cubic, but the scattering plane is (hkk).
 Setting the limits to include all points from -2 to 2 in H and from -1 to 1 in K is shown in the code by providing the position vectors.
-The same result is obtaind by simply giving [-2,-1] and [2,1] to the method.
+The same result is obtained by simply giving [-2,-1] and [2,1] to the method.

 Technical details
 -----------------

-It was choosen to make use of the "GridHelperCurveLinear" despite the difficulties arrising from it as this allows for plotting in RLU coordinates without having to skew data.
+It was chosen to make use of the "GridHelperCurveLinear" despite the difficulties arising from it as this allows for plotting in RLU coordinates without having to skew data.
 That is, it is possible to keep data as measured by the instrument (sort of circular) while still providing all information about the reciprocal space to the user.
-As mentioned, some calculations happen behind the scenes when dealing with this object; most of the in the sample object iteslf.
+As mentioned, some calculations happen behind the scenes when dealing with this object; most of the in the sample object itself.
 Mathematically what happens is as follows:

-The general relationship between measured points from the instrument, denoted :math:`(Q_x,Q_y,Q_z)` for the two inplane components along x and y, and the one out of plane, and the reciprocal lattice units HKL is given by the UB matrix
+The general relationship between measured points from the instrument, denoted :math:`(Q_x,Q_y,Q_z)` for the two in-plane components along x and y, and the one out of plane, and the reciprocal lattice units HKL is given by the UB matrix

 .. math::